Pollution trial offers rare glimpse into a Chinese courtroom

 Court police called for quiet when some observers burst into laughter at a lawyer for Melody saying that living close to the factory was safer than living far away.

-Many of the plaintiffs, though, seemed more enraged by Melody's lawyers' defence than impressed with the judicial process.
+Many of the plaintiffs, though, seemed more enraged by Melody's lawyers' defense than impressed with the judicial process.

 At the end of proceedings, families and their supporters yelled at Melody's lawyers, and in the ensuing scuffle, a disabled family member fell to the floor.